 Ashley Ross is an analytical chemist with specific expertise in electrochemistry, microfluidics, neurochemistry and fluorescence microscopy.
-She is an Assistant Professor in the Department of Chemistry at the University of Cincinnati and faculty of the Neuroscience Graduate Program.
+She is an Associate Professor in the Department of Chemistry at the University of Cincinnati and faculty of the Neuroscience Graduate Program.
 Her lab is committed to developing electrochemical sensors, microfluidic platforms, and novel assays to detect and study neurochemicals which are important for brain-immune communication

 Research in the Ross lab focuses on developing methods to probe signaling within and between the brain and the immune system and investigating the extent to which analytes interact at electrode surfaces.
 Our lab uses a combination of electrochemistry, materials science, microfluidics, and fluorescence microscopy to achieve these goals.
 Our lab is focused on (1) Developing new electrochemical sensors and methods to probe neurochemical signaling in the brain and immune tissue, (2) Developing and studying novel carbon surfaces for improved analyte-electrode electrochemical interactions, and (3) Designing microfluidic organ-on-chip platforms to study neuro-immune interactions.